 Every day, ordinary life is challenging enough if you suffer from irritable bowel syndrome (IBS).
 Add the obligations, deadlines, family dynamics, food focus, and travel issues that are associated with the holiday season, and it can be easy to feel anxious and overwhelmed.
 This busy time can also be one of great joy, as you get to experience the security of tradition, the warmth of being with loved ones, and the time to reconnect with spiritual roots.
 In order to achieve a healthy balance, self-care becomes essential.

 Cognitive behavioral therapy (CBT) is a form of psychotherapy that has consistently been shown to be effective in reducing the symptoms of IBS.
-CBT works by teaching individuals different ways of thinking about things and different ways of handling situations so as to feel better.
+CBT works by teaching individuals different ways of thinking about things and different ways of handling situations.
 By applying some basic CBT principles, you can actively work to reduce your stress and free yourself up to enjoy the holidays.

 Fortune Telling – If we could truly predict the future, the lottery system would be out of business rather quickly!
 One of the major difficulties with this distortion is that our anxious minds rarely predict that things will go well.
 Another difficulty is that this type of projecting into the future takes away the energy needed for planning how you would cope with the variety of possibilities that you might face.

 Distortion – My family lives five hours away.
 I know that as soon as I get in that car, my IBS is going to act up and I will be miserable.

 Helpful Substitution – While it is possible that I might have symptoms while in the car, I do not know that for sure.
 Worrying about it is only going to make it more likely that my system will act up.
 Let me focus on keeping my body as calm as possible and develop a plan for how I will handle the situation if I start to feel really uncomfortable or if I need quick access to a bathroom.